Our Trustees

 She has a proven track record of delivering substantial programmes in a competitive environment providing a variety of homes to meet time, cost and quality targets, through a number of public funding routes including commercial development.
 She has worked for Black and Asian led organisations as well as specialist housing associations, most particularly, spending fourteen years as Director of New Initiatives at Housing for Women where she focussed on projects combatting violence against women and girls, trafficked women and women leaving prison, as well as establishing the first co-housing project for older women.

-Meera is a member of the Services and Safeguarding Committee.
+Meera is the Chair of the Services and Safeguarding Committee and member of the Audit and Risk Committee.

 Non-Trustee Committee Members: